 What is your “Safety Culture”?

-Your Safety Culture consists of the common each person’s attitudes, practices, and perceptions of the expected reward (or punishment) for acting safely even in the presence of competing goals (e.g. increasing production demands or on-time delivery).
-Safety culture improvement is a great tool for safety management that focuses on socially-shared expectations for managerial rewards for safe behavior regardless of its (adverse) effect on profitability-related goals.
-Research has shown that whereas BBS (Behavioral Based Safety) requires on-going monitoring and reinforcement by external or internal observers, Safety Culture improvement, achieved by modifying supervisory and managerial safety practices, offers longer lasting effects on safety performance with a better return on investment in terms of time and money.
+Your Organizational Safety Culture consists of each person’s attitudes, practices, and perceptions of the expected reward (or punishment) for acting safely even in the presence of competing goals (e.g. increasing production demands or on-time delivery).
+Safety culture improvement is a great tool for safety management that focuses on socially-shared expectations and managerial rewards for safe behavior regardless of its (adverse) effect on profitability-related goals.
+Research has shown that whereas BBS (Behavioral Based Safety) requires on-going monitoring and reinforcement by external or internal observers, Safety Culture improvement, achieved by modifying supervisory and managerial safety practices, offers longer lasting effects on safety performance with a better financial and time-related return on investment.

 How does our process work?

-Our safety culture improvement interventions have two distinct stages:
+Our organizational safety culture improvement interventions have two distinct stages:

-(a) Safety culture diagnostics performed by using brief questionnaires that take less than 10 minutes for each participant to complete.
-Once analyzed, this stage is followed by a brief on-site observation and interview phase, followed by a meeting with senior site and/or corporate management to discuss the results;
+(a) Organizational safety culture diagnostics are performed by using brief questionnaires that take less than 10 minutes for each participant to complete.
+Once analyzed, this stage is followed by a brief on-site observation and interview phase, followed by a meeting with senior site and/or corporate management to discuss the results.

 (b) Safety culture interventions consist of selecting one of the several culture improvement strategies developed by our company.
 Our intervention methods are cost-effective and involve a combination of remote and on-site activities.
 Contrary to most available culture improvement interventions, our strategies have been scientifically tested for their positive effects on culture change and subsequent improvement in safety performance.